atomone-hub/atomone/x/gov/README.md

   If a `SoftwareUpgradeProposal` linked to an open bounty is accepted by governance, the funds that were reserved are automatically transferred to the submitter.
-* **Complex delegation:** Delegators could choose other representatives than their validators.
-Ultimately, the chain of representatives would always end up to a validator, but delegators could inherit the vote of their chosen representative before they inherit the vote of their validator.
-In other words, they would only inherit the vote of their validator if their other appointed representative did not vote.
 * **Better process for proposal review:** There would be two parts to `proposal.Deposit`, one for anti-spam (same as in MVP) and an other one to reward third party auditors.